Abortion rights groups ramp up efforts to mobilize, ahead of critical vote - NewsBreak

 Jacquie Lightcap, co-president of the League of Women Voters of Kansas, said the latest controversy surrounding abortion rights has pushed their group to work even harder to get people to the polls.

-“Our leagues across the state are very focused on contacting people in the area and letting them know what’s on the ballot … that’s already been happening, but I think this is going to give us more energy,” Lightcap told Kansas Capitol Bureau in an interview Monday.
+“Our leagues across the state are very focused on contacting people in the area and letting them know what’s on the ballot…that’s already been happening, but I think this is going to give us more energy,” Lightcap told Kansas Captiol Bureau in an interview Monday.

 Kansans for Life denied a request for interview Monday, but sent over a statement on the potential SCOTUS decision.